caubry/sublime-flash/README.md

 > /Applications/Google Chrome.app
 ```

-If you don't have rename and jq libraries install, the script will ask you if you wish to install them through brew as a package manager.
+If you don't have rename and jq libraries installed, the script will ask you if you wish to install them.
 Unfortunately, if you don't want to install them it will exit the script.
 I might try to avoid using these libraies in the future, but for the time being you'll need them.